 - Stave off allergies and asthma.
 A research team at Johns Hopkins discovered that individuals with the lowest blood levels of folate (folic acid) are at a significantly increased risk of skin and respiratory allergies, wheezing, and asthma.

-How much should you take of each of these vitamins?
 Forget about the RDAs.
 As an example, the RDA of B12 for adults is just 2.4 mcg per day.
 Dutch researchers found that normalizing a mild B12 deficiency, however, required between 647 and 1,032 mcg, which is 300–500 times more than the RDA!